 - Lifts (installed) - $ 4,000 each

-- Rent – this can vary widely, depending on the size of the shop, location, and even geographic area, but you certainly want to be convenient to your expected customer base.
+- Rent – this can vary depending on the size of the shop, location, and even geographic area.
+But you want to be convenient to your expected customer base.

 Other Expenses to Consider